 Just trying to be helpful, honey.

 Mabel pretends to just notice us.
-“Kiera!
+“Kiera.
 Nice of you to drop by.
 Who are your friends?”

 I’m looking right at Dexter when he turns his head to see us.
 No surprise.
 No fear.
 A grin.
 Maybe Kiera was right, thinking he was Echelon along with his mother.
-I start counting the exits, and replay our walk in here in the corner of my eye.
+I start counting the exits and replay our walk in here in the corner of my eye.
 There were a lot of turns and I want to know which way to go when we start running.

 “You know who they are, Mabel,” Kiera says.
 She gestures at Dexter.
 “I was going to negotiate this boy’s release, but it seems that not everything is what it seems.”

 “You mean Dexter here?
-Oh, he’s our honored guest!”
+Oh, he’s our honored guest.”

 “I was under the impression he was here against his will,” Kiera says.

 “Then somebody’s led you astray, my dear girl,” Mabel says.
-“Dexter here was just telling me all about his last game, where he saved the day at the last moment!”
+“Dexter here was just telling me all about his last game, where he saved the day at the last moment.”

 I snort.
-“He was on the field five times for a total of 47 seconds.
+“He was on the field five times for a total of forty-seven seconds.
 Not at the end.”